wenwp/StruNet_TH/README.md

-2. Four real RC buildings and 20 ground motions in the Case Study, 2.1 Calculated seismic responses using Opensee (OpenSees results of 4cases.rar) 2.2 The input and output of Optimized model ('data', 'results' folder)
+2. Four real RC buildings and 20 ground motions in the Case Study, 2.1 Calculated seismic responses using Opensee (OpenSees results of 4cases.rar) 2.2 The input and output of Optimized model ('data' and 'results')
 </pre>